psychemedia/island-storynotes/carus-wilson/02-telling.md

 *"Tempters and Tempted"* it was called.
 And I still haven't managed to find a copy of it.
 But it certainly seemed to have had an effect, because the very next Council meeting, the new Mayor, a Mr. Hearn, stood up to denounce it and express his anger at it.

-One of the other councillors traced it's origins back to *that letter* the magistrates had received a few months before and before the meeting was out, it was decided — not quite pithforks — but that a letter be sent by the mayor to the author of the tract, to the Revd.
+One of the other councillors traced it's origins back to *that letter* the magistrates had received a few months before and before the meeting was out, it was decided — not quite pitchforks — but that a letter be sent by the mayor to the author of the tract, to the Revd.
 W. Carus Wilson, of Ventnor.

 Yes.
 A letter.
 A letter.
 And probably a very strongly worded letter at that.
 Or at least, a quite strongly worded letter.
 Probably.
 But still polite.
 I'm guessing.
 Because I haven't managed to find a copy or a transcript of that, either.